Nine Entertainment Continues Share Buy-Back

 Nine Entertainment Co.
 Holdings Limited (AU:NEC) has released an update.

 Nine Entertainment Co.
-Holdings Limited has announced an update on its ongoing share buy-back program, revealing the acquisition of 345,000 shares on the previous day.
-The total number of shares bought back since the beginning of the program has reached 107,934,024.
-The buy-back involves the company’s ordinary fully paid shares, as part of their market strategy.
+Holdings Limited has announced an update on its stock buy-back program, revealing the purchase of 350,000 additional ordinary fully paid shares on the previous day, adding to a total of 108,629,024 shares bought back to date.
+This move is part of an ongoing effort to manage the company’s capital and return value to shareholders.

 For further insights into AU:NEC stock, check out TipRanks’ Stock Analysis page.